 Attention Status Message Details Processors that failed on this appliance: <array data="" of="" processors=""> .</array> One or more data processors are stopped.
-The virtual appliance is down The virtual appliance using Web Console services is shut down.
+The virtual appliance using Web Console services is shut down.

 For a complete list of processors used by Control Center, refer to "Data Processors" (p.
-492).
+542).